CloudBindle/bindle/README.md

 Fill in your various platform settings depending on what cloud provider you use (Vcloud(~/.bindle/vcloud.cfg), Amazon(~/.bindle/aws.cfg), or OpenStack(~/.bindle/os.cfg)).
-In order to get helpon filling the config files, please refer to ~/.bindle/sample.cfg.
 If ~/.bindle doesn't exist, please run the launch_cluster script:

     perl bin/launcher/launch_cluster.pl --use-openstack --use-default-config --launch-cluster cluster1